History of Detroit Pistons in Timeline

 In 1993, Bill Laimbeer retired from the Detroit Pistons.

-In 1994, Isiah Thomas retired from the Detroit Pistons, and the team bottomed out with a 20-62 record.
+In 1994, Isiah Thomas retired from the Detroit Pistons.
+In the 1993–94 season, the Pistons finished with a 20–62 record.

-1994: Set up the first NBA Finals Game 7 since 1994
+1994: First NBA Finals Game 7

-November 1, 1996: Hooper becomes team mascot
+November 1, 1996: Hooper Introduction

-In 1996, the Detroit Pistons changed their colors to teal, black, yellow and, red and unveiled a new logo with a horse's head and flaming mane.
+In 1996, the Detroit Pistons changed their colors to teal, black, yellow, and red and unveiled a new logo with a horse's head and flaming mane.

 1997: Best record since 1997

-In February 2004, the Detroit Pistons acquired Rasheed Wallace and finished the season with a 54–28 record, recording their best record since 1997.
+In 2004, The Detroit Pistons finished the season 54–28, recording their best record since 1997.

-1998: Joe Dumars retires
+1998: Joe Dumars Retired

-2001: Return to traditional colors
+2001: Return to Traditional Colors

 In 2001, the Detroit Pistons returned to the traditional red, white, and blue colors and a uniform pattern taking cues from the 1981-1996 threads.